 At HSBC, we recognise the value of education and the life-changing opportunities it can bring.
 Education is also an essential building block to driving economic development, helping to create thriving communities and inspiring young people to achieve their potential.

 Each year, our education programmes, collectively known as the Young People Programme, reach more than 50,000 young people in the UK through 14 schemes supported by an investment of GBP14 million.
 Here are two of the programmes HSBC supports:

-In 2013, HSBC created the three year, GBP30 million Opportunity Partnership working with four specialist charities - Catch22, St Giles Trust, The Prince's Trust and Tomorrow's People - to help 25,000 disadvantaged young people in the UK get their lives on track.
-In the two years of the Partnership, we have helped more than 17,000 16 to 25 year olds into education, training and employment.
-To find out how we are helping, watch our video
+In 2013, HSBC created the three year, GBP30 million Opportunity Partnership working with four specialist charities - Catch22, St Giles Trust, The Prince's Trust and Tomorrow's People - with the ambitious goal of helping 25,000 disadvantaged young people in the UK into education, training or employment.
+The programme has now concluded and we are very proud to announce that our goal was exceeded with 25,171 young people moving into education, training and employment.

 In 2012, HSBC launched a community programme to donate GBP5 million over five years to The Prince's Trust Fairbridge programme.
 This aims to help 3,000 vulnerable 13 to 17 year olds who have either been excluded or are in danger of being excluded from school.
 It works to get them back into education, training and employment.
-Three years into the programme, nearly 3,500 young people have been helped, and hundreds of HSBC employees have helped run money management and employability workshops.
+Four years into the programme, over 6,000 young people have been helped, and hundreds of HSBC employees have helped run money management and employability workshops.

 Employees can volunteer for national programmes such as the Opportunity Partnership, Teach First, Young Enterprise and the HSBC Water Programme, as well as local grassroots projects.

 We believe it is important to support employees working on our community projects and grant them a day’s paid leave each year to lend their support.